nullgemm/globuf/readme.md

 is available [here](https://github.com/nullgemm/desktopsample).

 ## Compiling
-Generate the makefiles you need using the scripts in `make/lib/auto/`.
+Generate the makefiles you need using the scripts in `make/lib/gen/`.
 Then, simply run the makefiles created at the root of the repository.
 ```
 make -f makefile_BACKEND_CONTEXT_NATIVE
 ```

-The scripts in `make/lib/dev/` can be used to automatically generate debug makefiles for multiple backends per platform.
 You can also run the scripts in `make/lib/release/` to directly build releases without any intervention.

 ### Wayland
 Globox supports Plasma's background blur Wayland protocol, and although we will